 Return To Tatooine

-Throughout the saga, the Star Wars films frequently bring us back to the first major planet we encountered a long, long time ago: Tatooine.
+The Star Wars films frequently bring us back to the first major planet we encountered a long time ago: Tatooine.
 In Episode II, Anakin travels to Tatooine after being haunted by disturbing nightmares of his mother.
-While he’s there, Anakin will not only find his mother but learn some more about his family, leaving him a changed man.
-The anger, fear, and aggression that leads to his eventual downfall will take root here, setting the scene for the tragic events of Episode III.
+While he’s there, Anakin will not only find his mother, but learn some more about his family, leaving him a changed man.
+The anger, fear, and aggression that lead to his eventual downfall will take root here, setting the scene for the tragic events of Episode III.

 Anakin and Padmé to the Rescue